braver/SideBarTools/readme.md

 [Open in Default Application][5] package.

-This package offers a subset of commands from the original [SidebarEnhancements][1], striking a balance somwhere between the bare minimum and the kitchen sink.
+This package offers a subset of commands from the original [SidebarEnhancements][1], striking a balance somewhere between the bare minimum and the kitchen sink.

 - The default context menu isn't replaced, this package just adds some useful